mwinokan/MolParse/README.md

 `amp.makePovAnimation(filename,subdirectory="pov",interval=1,**style)`

+*Wrappers with verbosity control for ase.io.read and ase.io.write*

+*amp* contains functions `read()` and `write()` which call the relevant ASE functions, except that they include a verbosity control.
+Useful for example when user output is desired when loading/writing large structure files.

 ### Style templates for images

 *amp.styles* contains several style templates that can be passed to makePovImage.
 For example: `amp.makePovImage(filename,atoms,**amp.styles.standard)`